 Your application should not make the assumption that it will run in an environment where some libraries or dependencies are available, or any tool is available, or the database is available on the same host or even it has access to storage.

-When writing applications for the cloud you make them stateless, they make zero assumptions about the env when they are going to run, storage/mail/database are external services that are pluggable using configurations.
+When writing applications for the cloud you make them stateless, they make zero assumptions about the environment where they are going to run, storage/mail/database are external services that are plugable using configurations.

 The only assumption that you can make is that your application has access to CPU and memory.